 The electromechanics behind bonded neutral generators are in a stark contrast to floating neutral generators.
 Hence, their respective applications may differ.

 Therefore, we must first carefully determine the type of generator that we need before hooking it up.
 Any misjudgment can be very dangerous.
+However, it is worth noting that it is normally possible to convert the neutral.

 You should never try to modify a generator on your own.
 It is not only dangerous but will also void the manufacturer’s warranty.